The Practical Guide to Working with a Doula

 Don't give labor more attention than it demands

-We will provide continuous support during labor
+Your doula will provide continuous support during labor

-Normally this is between 1-2 hours after birth to support you through the immediate postpartum (which can be quite involved).
-We can help initiate nursing if that's your goal, answer any questions you might have, and help set the tone for a restful time after birth.
+The immediate postpartum time can be quite involved, especially if there were any concerns about your or your baby.
+Your doula can help initiate nursing if that's your goal, answer any questions you might have, and help set the tone for a restful time after birth.

 Light blue watercolor line Pittsburgh lactation consultant